-- In the Label Options dialog box, select the options you want, such as the label type and size, and then click OK.
+- In the Envelope Options dialog box, select the options you want, such as the envelope size, and then click OK.

 - Click Start from existing document.

-- In the Start from existing box, select the document you want, and then click Open.
+- In the Start from existing box, select the document containing the envelope you want, and then click Open.

 Microsoft Word displays the document in the document window.
-If you decide to use a different label document instead, click Start from existing document, and then select a different document.
-If you want to change the layout, click Change document layout and then click Label options.
+If you decide to use a different envelope document instead, click Start from existing document, and then select a different document.
+If you want to change the layout, click Change document layout, and then click Envelope options.